What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 My opinion of the Red Bridge campground?
 Awesome.
 It satisfied all of our desires—quiet, beautiful, and clean.

 The campground wasn’t completely empty when we were there, but the campsites are separated enough that you have a lot of privacy.
 Each campsite has a large picnic table, and fire pit.
-Many of the sites (like the one we chose) are only a few steps from the river which runs along a cliff face don’t worry though, it’s not close enough you’ll be worried of rocks falling onto your tent at night.
+Many of the sites (like the one we chose in the Similkameen area) are only a few steps from the river which runs along a cliff face don’t worry though, it’s not close enough you’ll be worried of rocks falling onto your tent at night.
 The scenery is absolutely gorgeous.
 We also saw eight mountain goats when we were first driving in on Ashnola Rd—so cool!

 Though I can’t speak for all the outhouses at Red Bridge, nor do I know what it might be like in the busier months, but I must say that the outhouse near our site was PRISTINE.
 It was probably the cleanest and least smelling outhouse I’ve ever been in, and it even had toilet paper (that was clean and fully stocked!).